inmarsat-enterprise/isatdatapro-azure/docs/setup.md

     same region for the rest of your resources.
     5. **Subscription**: Select your Azure subscription.
-    6. **Resource Group**: Select the resource group to which you have added your other services, such as `serverless-microservices`.
+    6. **Resource Group**: Select the resource group to which you have added your other services, such as `satellite-iot-serverless`.
     7. **Replication**: Select `RA-GRS`

     ![Screenshot of the storage creation](media/storage-creation.png)